yigit-altun-rootrootq/LLM-Connect/README.md

 # 🤖 LLM_Connect Plugin for Unreal Engine

-**LLM_Connect** is a powerful yet lightweight Unreal Engine plugin designed to connect your Blueprints with top-tier Large Language Models (LLMs) like OpenAI's GPT, Google's Gemini, Claude, DeepSeek, and local Ollama models.
+**LLM_Connect** is a powerful yet lightweight Unreal Engine plugin designed to connect your Blueprints with top-tier Large Language Models (LLMs) like OpenAI's GPT, Google's Gemini, Claude, DeepSeek, and  Ollama models.
 It enables seamless communication using a single Blueprint node — no C++ required.

 ---